 If listening to the sound of your weed seems like a crazy way to find out if it’s moldy- well it’s not!
 Buds that have been looked after make a very distinct snapping sound when they are broken, whereas weed that is too dry or too moist does not.
 Buds that are too dry can crumble, and will sound crackly rather than having a clean snap.
 Weed that has gone moldy because of too much moisture content will have the opposite sensation, being hard to break apart and making no sound at all.

 If, after all of these suggestions you still aren’t sure whether your weed is moldy or not, you can always opt for the taste test.
 Anybody who has smoked cannabis past its shelf life knows that it doesn’t taste so good.
-Terpenes play a role in the way marijuana tastes, and old or moldy weed won’t have that deliciously pungent flavour that good quality weed has.
-It also pays to mention that there is nothing healthy about smoking marijuana past its shelf life, so check out your weed before you use it!
+Terpenes play a role in the way cannabis tastes, and old or moldy weed won’t have that deliciously pungent flavour that good quality weed has.
+It also pays to mention that there is nothing healthy about smoking weed past its shelf life, so check out your weed before you use it!